 - We continue to work across all areas of cancer prevention, screening, early detection, treatment and research to explore strategies that support primary health care providers.
 For example, the NSW Primary Care Strategy for the bowel, breast and cervical screening prpgrams identifies Aboriginal people as a priority group.

 Engaging with Aboriginal communities to inform cancer control initiatives

-We continue to consult our Aboriginal Program Development Committee on key projects to ensure cultural integrity in our work.
-This engagement ensures the Institute is a culturally safe and supportive organisation, and our work towards the NSW Cancer Plan remains relevant and effective for the Aboriginal community.
+Our Aboriginal Cancer Advisory Group now combines the Aboriginal Advisory Group and Aboriginal Program Development Committee and is chaired in partnership with the Aboriginal Health & Medical Research Council of NSW.
+The group provides advice on data for projects to ensure the cultural integrity of our work.
+This engagement ensures the Cancer Institute NSW remain a culturally safe and supportive organisation, and our contribution to the NSW Cancer Plan continues to be relevant and effective for the Aboriginal community.

 To learn more about cancer, treatment and support services for Aboriginal people, visit Cancer information for the community.